Please download our publications below:

 There is a separate appeal procedure for cases where the student admits that there is an academic integrity violation but feels that the penalty imposed by the faculty member is too harsh.
 If you wish to appeal the severity of the penalty, you should contact the faculty member’s chair.
 You should not appeal your grade while your academic integrity violation case is still pending.
 Appeals concerning the severity of the grade are only appropriate after you have either agreed that an academic integrity violation has occurred or the panel has determined that such a violation has occurred.

-This is very serious indeed, but the important thing is to learn from your mistakes and make sure that you are never again in a situation where your integrity is in question.
+Violating the Code is very serious indeed, but the important thing is to learn from your mistakes and make sure that you are never again in a situation where your integrity is in question.
 Like many other bad things, you can make this a positive experience if you learn from it.

 Assuming that this is your first offense, there will be no additional punishments.
 Your dean will ask you to go through an education program.
 The purpose of this program is to help you so that you will not have a second offense.
-One part of the program is the Multimedia Integrity Teaching Tool (MITT), a computerized course about academic integrity.
-Most students who have done it say that they found it educational and informative, and many have said that they felt it should be required of all students.
-Your dean may also ask you to do certain other educational activities, again, all will be designed to help you.